ethereum/go-ethereum/content/docs/developers/geth-developer/dev-mode.md

 Starting Geth in developer mode is as simple as providing the `--dev` flag.
 It is also possible to create a realistic block creation frequency by setting `--dev.period 13` instead of creating blocks only when transactions are pending.
 There are also additional configuration options required to follow this tutorial.

-First, `http` (or `ws`) must be enabled so that the Javascript console can be attached to the Geth node, and some namespaces must be specified so that certain functions can be executed from the Javascript console, specifically `eth`, `web3` and `personal`.
-Alternatively, Geth can be started with the `console` command.

-Finally, Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally to Geth's own domain.
-To permit this, the `net` namespace must be enabled and the Remix URL must be provided to `--http.corsdomain`.
+Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally to Geth's own domain.
+To permit this, enable `http` and the `net` namespace must be enabled and the Remix URL must be provided to `--http.corsdomain`.
+For this tutorial some other namespaces will also be enabled.
 The full command is as follows:

 ```shell
 geth --dev --http --http.api eth,web3,personal,net --http.corsdomain "http://remix.ethereum.org"
 ```

 The terminal will display the following logs, confirming Geth has started successfully in developer mode:

 ```terminal
 INFO [05-09|10:49:02.951] Starting Geth in ephemeral dev mode...
 INFO [05-09|10:49:02.952] Maximum peer count                       ETH=50 LES=0 total=50
 INFO [05-09|10:49:02.952] Smartcard socket not found, disabling    err="stat /run/pcscd/pcscd.comm: no such file or directory"